 Requests for CPW aquatic data continue to be filled in a timely manner, with priority given to support CPW research and management needs.
 Federal, state and local government agencies, consultants, contractors and educational researchers are accommodated as expeditiously as possible.
 Requests concerning fishing opportunities from the general public are generally referred to Aquatic Area biologists and/or the Colorado Fishing Atlas.
-A total of 70 scientific-based requests for aquatic data from outside entities were received during the timeframe of this report, which is a 10% decrease from the previous year, but still the second highest number of requests to date.
+A total of 73 scientific-based requests for aquatic data from outside entities were received during the timeframe of this report, which is the second highest number of requests handled to date.
 Note that this does not include the numerous requests for data that came internally from biologists, researchers, and managers at CPW.